fbpx

 Sometimes, a piece of media comes out that deeply divides the homeschool community.
 A movie, program, or book series is released that half the homeschool community lauds and the other half thinks is spiritually dangerous.
 There are books and articles written pro and con, some arguing that the media is wholesome while others claim it is morally subversive.

 Today, a similar controversy exists around the television program Avatar: The Last Airbender.
-Again, some homeschool families enthusiastically endorse it as a fabulous piece of children’s programming, while others have banned their children from watching it.
+Again.
+Some homeschool families enthusiastically endorse it as a fabulous piece of children’s programming, while others have banned their children from watching it.
 I thought a post exploring the show could be helpful.
 Whether you support or oppose it, it is good to have all the information!

 What is Avatar: The Last Airbender?